Tell us about yourself and our broker partner Mojo will find the best shared ownership mortgage rates for you

-You can, but will only have the option to do so with those lenders that offer shared ownership mortgages.
-Like any remortgage, this will be easier to qualify for when you have gained significant equity in your home.
+You can remortgage shared ownership properties, but only those lenders that offer shared ownership mortgages will provide them.
+Like any remortgage, this will be easier to qualify for when you've gained a good amount of equity in your home.

-Many people choose to remortgage so that they can increase the percentage of their shared ownership property, however, it's also possible to switch mortgages simply to access a better interest rate, or to borrow money for another purpose.
+Many people remortgage shared ownership homes to increase the size of their share, but it's also possible to switch mortgages simply to access a better interest rate, or to borrow money for another purpose.

-Something to be aware of when considering this is that lenders offering shared ownership mortgages tend to charge slightly higher rates and fees for remortgages than other lenders, as there is less competition in this area of the market.
+Something to be aware of when considering this is that lenders offering shared ownership mortgages tend to charge slightly higher rates and fees for remortgages than other lenders, as there is less competition.
 A broker will be able to help you access the best rates available to you.

 There are a number of advantages to buying a home through shared ownership rather than buying a complete home, such as:

 You will need to borrow much less and therefore need a smaller deposit and meet the affordability criteria more easily